Fire Risk Assessment Network Blog

 Water Fire Extinguishers

-Water Fire Extinguishers are the original fire extinguisher and the choice that continues to be one of the most popular.
-Contents1 Where Can Water Fire Extinguishers Be Used?2 Where Can Water Fire Extinguishers Not Be Used?3 How Do You Identify a Water Fire Extinguisher?4 What Are Water Fire Extinguishers Also Known As?5 How Do Water Read more »
+Water fire extinguishers are the original form of portable fire extinguisher and remain a common choice for tackling Class A fires involving combustible solids.
+Contents1 Where Can Water Fire Extinguishers Be Used?2 Where Can Water Fire Extinguishers Not Be Used?3 How Do You Identify a Water Fire Extinguisher?4 What Are Water Fire Extinguishers Also Known Read more »

 Foam Fire Extinguishers